GoogleCloudPlatform/cloud-hackathons/hacks/gaming-on-gcp/README.md

 - Write and apply a fleet.yaml file for Space Agon to deploy 2 game servers in your cluster.
 - Write an allocation.yaml and create the allocator in your Agones cluster.

+> [!NOTE]
-> **Note** You must ALWAYS use `kubectl create` with the allocator.yaml file, `kubectl apply` will not work.
+> You must ALWAYS use `kubectl create` with the allocator.yaml file, `kubectl apply` will not work.

+> [!NOTE]
-> **Note** An allocator flags a game server so kubernetes knows not to delete it unless explicitly told to.
+> An allocator flags a game server so kubernetes knows not to delete it unless explicitly told to.
 It is most commonly used to flag that a game server has players on it, and will protect that server from scale down operations.

 ### Success Criteria